JHU-PL-Lab/www-fpse/lecture/efficiency.md

   - Also `fold` and the like can't be easily parallelized since the `accum` needs to be passed along sequentially
 * Multiple function arguments can be evaluated in parallel if they contain no effects
   - Referential transparency in general makes parallelism much easier to get right
-* OCaml 5 has parallelism (threads with shared memory); we will take a [glimpse at a tutorial](https://github.com/ocaml-multicore/parallel-programming-in-multicore-ocaml) to see how `Task` pools and `parallel_for` work.
+* OCaml also now has parallelism starting with OCaml 5 - [here is a tutorial](https://github.com/ocaml-multicore/parallel-programming-in-multicore-ocaml).

 ### Writing more efficient functions

-* We already covered some of this with tail recursion
+* We already covered tail recursion
-  - tail recursion principle: if the last action in a function is a recursive call, compiler can optimize away the call stack
+  - Tail recursion principle: if the last action in a function is a recursive call, compiler can optimize away the call stack
+  - Moral: optimize deep recursive functions (e.g. working on long lists) to be tail-recursive if possible
-* Let us consider that and a few other topics now.
+* Let us consider one more now.

 #### Memoization

 * If a function has no side effects it can easily be *memoized*
-   - we saw in HW, took exponential fibbonicci to linear
+   - We saw in the homework how it could take an exponential fibbonicci to linear
-   - in general works when there are no effects in the function (and, we have an `=` defined on the arguments)
+   - In general memoization works when there are no effects in the function (and, we have an `=` defined on the arguments)
-   - As you know, implement by keeping a history of past input -> output pairs and look up input in table first
+   - As you saw in the homework, implement memoization by keeping a history of past input -> output pairs and look up input in table first
-   - if the function is expensive and is often invoked on the same argument it will be very effective
+   - If the function is expensive and is often invoked on the same argument it will be very effective

 * Note that memoization implicitly needs a store for this past history
 * Could use mutable store, but could also use a state monad
   - pass in and return the store in the memoized function

-### Tail recursion and CPS

-* As we discussed earlier in the [idiomatic fp topic](idiomatic-fp.html#tail-recursion), left fold is tail-recursive whereas right fold is not
-* And tail-recursive functions get optimized to not make call frames
-  - Not only is memory saved but cache coherency is better so faster!
-* Moral: if efficiency is important try to re-factor to be tail recursive
+## Algebraic Effects

+We will hopefully have a bit of extra time to cover [algebraic effects](algebraic_effects.ml): exceptions that can be resumed.